schwasam/performance-aware-programming/notes/notes.md

 CPU has multiple caches (L1, L2, L3) and access to memory (RAM).
 If data is small enough to fit in fast cache massive speedup is possible.

+## 009 - Python Revisited

+How to improve performance?

+- Reduce Waste
+- Increase IPC/ILP
+- Use SIMD
+- Use Cache
+- Use Multithreading

+For python: use something like cython to improve performance

 ## ?